webdriverio/native-demo-app/docs/CONTRIBUTING.md

 > Release builds can only be used on the iOS Simulator by default.
 If you want to run the app on an actual physical iOS device, please follow the instructions [here](https://docs.expo.dev/build/building-on-ci/#ios)

 > [!NOTE]
-> Before building, make sure you have run `npm run prebuild` at least once to generate the native iOS project, and run `pod install` in the `ios` directory.
+> iOS builds can only be run on macOS.

-Making an iOS build can be done by running the following command
+Making an iOS build can be done by running the following command:

 ```sh
 npm run ios:release
 ```

-The app will automatically be installed on your Simulator.
-You can find the location of the built app in the build output logs.
+This command will:
+1. Clean and regenerate the native iOS project (using `expo prebuild --clean --platform ios`)
+2. Build the release app using Xcode
+3. Copy and zip the app to the `apps/release/` directory with a versioned filename

+The release build will be found in [`apps/release/`](../apps/release/) as a zip file with the name format `ios.simulator.wdio.native.app.v{version}.zip` (e.g., `ios.simulator.wdio.native.app.v2.0.0.zip`).

+> [!NOTE]
+> The version number is automatically extracted from `package.json`.
+Make sure your `package.json` has the correct version before building a release.

 ## Troubleshooting